 Shifting weight is often easier said than done, but equipping your home gym with one of the best exercise machines for weight loss is one way to ensure you've got the right tools for the job.

-We've compiled a list of our top picks based on price, reviews, and how effective these machines are said to be for burning calories so you can pick out the right cardio equipment for your fitness goals.
+We've compiled a list of some top home gym equipment based on price, reviews, and how effective these machines are said to be for burning calories so you can pick out the right cardio equipment for your fitness goals.

 Burning calories is just one piece of the puzzle though as the key to weight loss is your diet.
 More specifically, you need to be in a calorie deficit, i.e. burning more calories than you consume, in order to lose weight.

-Consuming some of the best foods for protein or powerlifting may help this as protein has been linked to reducing appetite by suppressing the hunger hormone ghrelin.
-So, when your trying to lower your daily intake, adding more protein into your diet might be something to consider.
+Consuming some of the best foods for protein may help this as protein has been linked to reducing appetite by suppressing the hunger hormone ghrelin.
+So, when you're trying to lower your daily intake, adding more protein into your diet might be something to consider.

 However, while being in a calorie deficit is essential, performing some form of exercise can definitely help.
 In fact, Havard Health Publishing recommends at least 30 minutes of physical activity and reducing your daily calorie intake by at least 500 calories as an optimal combination for losing weight.